JasonFeng365/ACPC-CodeforcesPythonGuide/README.md

-## ACPC Guide for using Python on Codeforces
+## ACPC Guide for using PyPy on Codeforces

 **Because Codeforces Stinks for Python Users**

 ---

 Python and Codeforces mix like water and oil: I wouldn't survive three days without one, but I wouldn't mind just setting the other one on fire and watching it burn.
 As most Codeforces users primarily use C++, many problems on the platform are friendly to C++, with constraints that its raw speed are able to handle.
 However, Python is significantly slower than C++, and the same logic that works in C++ may not pass in time in Python - segment trees are notorious for this.
-Fortunately, **Jason** is on the ACPC team, and has been continuously yelling at his teammates to set constraints that are passable in Python with the same logic as C++.
+Fortunately, **Jason** is on the ACPC team, and has been continuously yelling at his teammates to set constraints that are passable in PyPy, a fast Python runtime, with the same logic as C++.

 Python users are encouraged to submit code with **PyPy**.
 This is a more optimized Python runtime that, in almost all cases, provides a free speedup to your code.
 You may also want to [download PyPy to your own system](https://pypy.org/download.html).

 ![alt text](image.png)

-One of the most prominent problems with Python and Codeforces is that Codeforces gives Python a **recursion limit** of $1000$ calls.
+One of the most prominent problems with **PyPy** and Codeforces is that Codeforces gives it a **recursion limit** of $1000$ calls.
 On personal machines, this is easily bypassed using:
 ```py
 import sys
 sys.setrecursionlimit(10**5) # Arbitrary limit...
 ```

+**Note:** `sys.setrecursionlimit` does work when submitting using Python, **but NOT PyPy**.
+However, it is generally encouraged to use PyPy for its speedup.

-However, because Codeforces hates Python users, this does not work for the platform.
+However, because Codeforces hates Python, this does not work for the platform.
 If the recursion limit is reached, Codeforces will judge that submission as a **runtime error**.
 If your code uses recursion and inexplicably results in runtime errors, we encourage you to check that your recursion does not go over the limit of $1000$ calls.

 If you must write a recursive function that goes over this amount, we provide a template that you may freely copy-paste to use within your submissions.
 This template is sourced from Codeforces user [ibalram](https://codeforces.com/profile/ibalram), from a comment on [a blog post](https://codeforces.com/blog/entry/80158).
 To use it, simply copy the code below and paste it at the start of your solution file.
 The code is also provided under [recursion.py](https://github.com/JasonFeng365/ACPC-CodeforcesPythonGuide/blob/main/recursion.py) and each of the two sample usage files.